csb324/eleventy-obsidian-ninareth/notes/Locations/Jalantar/The Golden Gryffon.md

 [[Willen Guruden]] has promised to pay for our stay, as long as we don't stay too long and embarrass him.
 Apparently it's a big [[The Guardians|Guardian party]] hangout.
 The dinner menu is prix fixe, and the concierge, [[Loomis]], seems like a nice fellow.

+The night porter does not want to interact with the guests (or ghosts).

 ## NPCs
 {% include 'list-references.html', reference_data: npcs %}